 2. Practical reason: morality and the primacy of pure practical reason

-2.1 Freedom implies moral constraint in the form of the Categorical Imperative
+2.1 Freedom implies moral constraint: the Categorical Imperative

 Alongside the derivation of his supreme moral principle, the most difficult questions about Kant’s view of practical reason center on its relation to freedom.
-Although the broad outlines are consistent, Kant’s views on this topic seem to shift more than usual across his critical writings.
-(See Kant’s moral philosophy, §10, for a brief sketch, and Allison 1990 for a masterful, though not uncontroversial, account.)
-This and the following sub-section focus on Kant’s central, radical claim that “freedom and unconditional practical law [that is, for any finite being, the Categorical Imperative] reciprocally imply each other” (5:29f).
-On the one hand, freedom implies that practical reason can be pure (non-instrumental, unconditional), and hence that we are subject to the demands of the Categorical Imperative.
-On the other, our subjection to morality implies that we must be free.
+Although the broad outlines are consistent, Kant’s views on this topic seem to shift more than other aspects of his critical thought.
+(See Kant’s moral philosophy, §10, for a brief sketch, and Allison 1990 for a full account.)
+This section and the following §2.2 focus on Kant’s radical claim that “freedom and unconditional practical law [that is, the Categorical Imperative] reciprocally imply each other” (5:29f).
+Freedom implies that practical reason can be pure (non-instrumental, unconditional), and hence that we are subject to the Categorical Imperative.
+Our subjection to morality implies that we must be free.

 it is requisite to reason’s lawgiving that it should need to presuppose only itself, because a rule is objectively and universally valid only when it holds without the contingent, subjective conditions that distinguish one rational being from another.
 (5:21)

-Kant’s injunction to look to the mere form of law at first appears to provide no guidance at all, and has often been reproached on this basis.
-Defenders of Kant’s ethics argue that it represents a substantial constraint: to avoid all those ways of thinking and acting that cannot be followed by all.
+There have been many doubts whether the mere “form of law” can really provide concrete guidance.
+In reply, Kantians argue that it represents a substantial constraint: we must avoid all ways of thinking and acting that cannot be followed by all.
 (For discussion see inter alia O’Neill 1989: Ch.
 5; Herman 1993; Allison 1990: Ch.
 10 §II.)
-If so, the autonomy of reason can point to the positive sense of freedom at the heart of Kant’s practical philosophy (cf. Brandom 1979).
-This is the possibility of acting in ways that do not rely on “contingent, subjective conditions that distinguish one rational being from another” (5:21).
+If this is true, then the autonomy of reason reveals the positive sense of freedom at the heart of Kant’s practical philosophy (cf. Brandom 1979).
+That is, reason enables us to act in ways that do not rely on “contingent, subjective conditions that distinguish one rational being from another” (5:21).
 It enables us to justify our conduct to one another.
 It empowers us to build communities around principles that everyone can share.

-2.2 How moral constraint implies freedom: Kant’s “fact of reason”
+2.2 Moral constraint implies freedom: Kant’s “fact of reason”

 Ask [someone] whether, if his prince demanded, on pain of… immediate execution, that he give false testimony against an honorable man who the prince would like to destroy under a plausible pretext, he would consider it possible to overcome his love of life… He would perhaps not venture to assert whether he would do it or not, but he must admit without hesitation that it would be possible for him.
 He judges, therefore, that he can do something because he is aware that he ought to do it and cognizes freedom within him, which, without the moral law, would have remained unknown to him.
 (5:30; cf. 5:155f)